 Evidence suggests protection from the flu vaccine begins to wane 3-4 months after it is administered.
-Because peak flu season is expected to be in August this year, timing of your shot is important, which is why our clinics are scheduled for late April and May.
+Because peak flu season is usually expected to be in August, timing of your vaccination is important, which is why our clinics are scheduled for late April and May.